frome2e/frome2e.github.io/src/content/content/inhead.md

 # In summit

-> In summit shaped God the heavens and the earth.
+> In summit shaped God the heavens and the earth. - Genesis 1:1

 ## What is the Bible primarily about?